Businesses asked to develop communication strategies to cross cultural barriers

 Source: GNA

-Ms Esther Cobbah, Founder, Strategic Communications Africa Limited (Stratcomm Africa), has called on businesses to develop communication strategies that will enable them to cross cultural barriers.
+Founder of Strategic Communications Africa Limited (Stratcomm Africa), Ms Esther Cobbah, has called on businesses to develop communication strategies that will enable them to cross-cultural barriers.

 She said that was particularly important for businesses, which sought to scale up across cultures to reaching potential customers.